 QAC is required to either fully or partially fund the cost of mitigation works on eligible homes in the inner and midnoise sectors, as prescribed in the QLDC district plan.
-QAC has opted to all eligible homes to ensure mitigation measures are accessible for those homeowners who wish to implement
+QAC has opted to fully fund the cost of mitigation works for all eligible homes to ensure mitigation measures are accessible for those homeowners who wish to implement them in their homes.